jnishii/midi-roll/README.md

 ## MIDI Data

 I'm using MIDI data from [EDB: Music Performance Expression with Phrase Structure](https://crestmuse.jp/pedb_edition2/).
-Off course you can put the data under this repo, but I prefer to put them outside like:
+You can put the data under this repo, but I prefer to put them outside like:

 ```
 -+- midi-roll/
  |
  +- data/pedb2_v0.0.1b/
 ```
-and make a symlink:
+and make a symlink
 ```
 cd midi-roll/
 ln -sf ../data .